SuperteamDAO/superteam-reputation/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+#### Contributing
+We welcome contributions from everyone!
+Whether it's submitting an issue, a pull request, or suggesting new ideas, your input is highly valued.
+Check out the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to proceed.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.